If you are unable to obtain scholarship funding for your studies at Oxford, another option may be take out a loan to meet your costs.

-The Erasmus + Master loan is a new student loan programme, launched in 2015.
-The loan is to help master's students from Erasmus+ programme countries (which comprise the 28 EU member states plus the Former Yugoslav Republic of Macedonia, Iceland, Lichtenstein, Norway and Turkey) with their living and tuition costs.
+Erasmus + Master loans are available to master's students from Erasmus+ programme countries (which comprise the 28 EU member states plus the Former Yugoslav Republic of Macedonia, Iceland, Lichtenstein, Norway and Turkey) for help with their living and tuition costs.
 Loans are available for up to €12,000 for a one-year master's course or up to €18,000 for a two-year master's course.
 You must be studying in a different country from your country of residence and the country where you studied for your first degree.

 Spain: Microbank provides loans to Spanish students studying a master's course in one of the Erasmus+ programme countries, or for students from these countries studying for a master’s course in Spain.
 Microbank will assess applications and explain the terms of the loan.